qtxwang/macro-quantum/README.md

 # macro-quantum

-A list of quantum effects observed at the macroscopic levels.
+A list of research papers / reports on quantum effects observed at the macroscopic levels.

 1. Entangled diamonds (2011)